phetsims/phet-info/checklists/code_review_checklist.md

 This section may be omitted if the sim has not been instrumented for PhET-iO.

 - [ ] Does instrumentation follow the conventions described in [How to Instrument a PhET Simulation for PhET-iO](https://github.com/phetsims/phet-io/blob/master/doc/how-to-instrument-a-phet-simulation-for-phet-io.md)?
 - [ ] PhET-iO instantiates different objects and wires up listeners that are not present in the PhET-branded simulation.
   It needs to be tested separately for memory leaks.
 To help isolate the nature of the memory leak, this test should be run separately from the PhET brand memory leak test.
-Test with the "console" and "studio" wrappers (easily accessed from phetmarks).
-Compare to testing results done by the responsible developer.
+Test with a colorized Data Stream, and Studio (easily accessed from phetmarks).
+Compare to testing results done by the responsible developer and previous releases.
+- [ ] Make sure unused `PhetioObject` instances are disposed, which unregisters their tandems.
+- [ ] Make sure JOIST `dt` values are used instead of `Date.now()` or other Date functions.
+Perhaps try `phet.joist.elapsedTime`.
+Though this has already been mentioned, it is necessary for reproducible playback via input events and deserves a comment in this PhET-iO section.
+- [ ] Are random numbers using `phet.joist.random`, and all doing so after modules are declared (non-statically)?
+For example, the following methods (and perhaps others) should not be used: `Math.random`, `_.shuffle`, `_.sample`, `_.random`.
+This also deserves re-iteration due its effect on record/playback for PhET-iO.
+- [ ] Like JSON, keys for `undefined` values are omitted when serializing objects across frames.
+Consider this when determining whether `toStateObject` should use `null` or `undefined` values.